15 Best Hikes in Sydney (From Bush to Coast)

 Lane Cove River

-Located only 20 minutes northwest of the Sydney CBD, Lane Cove National Park is a large pocket of scenic bushland surrounding the banks of the Lane Cove River, which flows into Sydney Harbour.
+Lane Cove National Park is a pocket of thriving bushland that lines the banks of the Lane Cove River, which ultimately flows into Sydney Harbour.

-A picturesque 10km circuit walk along both sides of the river makes for an excellent way to explore the natural beauty of this national park.
+A 10 km circuit walk along both sides of the river offers an excellent opportunity to immerse yourself in the park’s natural beauty.

 Distance: 10 km (circuit)